uxlfoundation/oneapi-construction-kit/doc/design.md

 ### Cargo

-The `cargo` module contains a collection of Standard Template Library (STL) like containers that take into consideration the specific needs of ComputeAorta.
-ComputeAorta embeds LLVM within the driver and LLVM requires being built without exceptions.
+The `cargo` module contains a collection of Standard Template Library (STL) like containers that take into consideration the specific needs of the oneAPI Construction Kit.
+The oneAPI Construction Kit embeds LLVM within the driver and LLVM requires being built without exceptions.
 The constructors of containers like `std::vector` perform allocations from the free store and then immediately dereference them yet with exceptions disabled there is no error reporting mechanism for allocation failures.
 The containers in `cargo` aim to never allocate in a constructor, this allows an error to be returned from member functions which may perform an allocation.

 The `cargo::small_vector` class template, inspired by `llvm::SmallVector`, provides a `std::vector` like container with a tunable size small buffer